 When communicating the value of a solar installation to a potential customer, showing them accurate financial returns is extremely important.
 In order to accurately forecast the financial return of a solar system, you need to know exactly how much energy the customer uses.

 In certain parts of the world, the process of determining a solar project’s financial return is simple and separate from the customer’s energy consumption.
 Many countries use Feed in Tariffs which pay the owners of solar systems a set amount for each unit of energy produced.

 But in the US, the majority of residential solar installations are on a Net Energy Metering regime, which means that their utility bill is adjusted based on the energy the solar installation produces.
-Another way of looking at it is that their utility meter turns forward when energy is used, and backward when excess solar energy is sent to the grid (assuming they do not have a ‘smart’ meter).
+Another way of looking at it is that their utility meter turns forward when energy is used, and backward when excess solar energy is sent to the grid.

 Figure 1: An example of Time of Use rates, showing higher energy prices at times of higher energy demand.